 - From (1) the verb שוב (shub), to return, or ישב (yashab), to be seated, and (2) the verb קשה (qasha), to be hard.

 There's only one man in the Bible who carries the enormous name Joshbekashah.
-He is a Levite — one of fourteen sons of Heman, who also has three unnamed daughters — who is to prophesy with lyre, harp and cymbals and exalt king David according to the words of God (1 Chronicles 25:4).
+He is a Levite — one of fourteen sons of Heman, who also has three unnamed daughters — who is to prophesy with lyre, harp and cymbals (1 Chronicles 25:4).

-The complete etymology of the name Joshbekashah is disputed, although the various sources agree that the final part has to do with the root group (qasha) I & II.
-The verb
+The complete etymology of the name Joshbekashah is disputed, although the various sources agree that the final part has to do with the verb קשה (qasha), meaning to be hard:

-NOBS Study Bible Name List doesn't agree with Jones and sees more in the verb (shub), meaning to turn or to return.
-Hence NOBS reads a rather forged He Returns A Hard Fate.
+NOBSE Study Bible Name List doesn't agree with Jones and sees more in the verb שוב (shub), meaning to turn or to return.
+Hence NOBSE reads a rather forged He Returns A Hard Fate.